Pixapay

 1. However, more detailed calculations by experts are necessary before the investment decision.

-1. If all the biogas is not used for own needs, it is also important to carefully find out sales channels.
+1. If all biogas is not used for own needs, it is also important to carefully find out sales channels.
 Using biogas as vehicle fuel requires further processing, which removes carbon dioxide and impurities, including nitrogen from landfill gas.

 1. Funding for biogas plant investments is available, but in Finland, for example, the allocations for this are currently (2024) quite small.